Learn something new every day

 More Info... by email

 Voluntary retirement is a policy by which employees of certain firms can choose to retire from the job earlier than standard practice in order to collect retirement benefits.
 Many businesses offer retirement benefits for their workers.
 By offering voluntary retirement, a certain segment of their workforce chooses to retire before the standard time, usually when the person reaches his or her 50s or early 60s.
-With voluntary retirement, most firms provide a package which is less substantial than if the employee were to wait for the full retirement age.
+With this type of retirement, most firms provide a package which is less substantial than if the employee were to wait for the full retirement age.
 This is beneficial to the business by keeping the rotation of workers moving as well as implementing savings by ultimately paying out less money to its former employees.

 Another way voluntary retirement is used is during tough economic times for the company.
 Sometimes during periods of recession, a company is forced to lay off some of its workers.
 In order to mitigate this impact on a larger volume of its workforce, the company may offer a voluntary retirement plan to its older workers.